 Rising above the heart of the Strip are two lofty Waldorf Astoria penthouses: suites 4702 and 4107.
 Both units showcase the property’s spectacular views of the world-renowned corridor.

 “You can’t match the location,” said Michelle Manley of Award Realty.
 Manley is the listing agent for unit 4702.
 “It’s the best of the best.”

 Owned by the same individual, both units showcase different designs but share in the Waldorf’s world-class amenities.

-“He is a long-term investor,” saidbroker Ellie Shefler about the current owner, who wishes to remain anonymous.
+“He is a long-term investor,” said Luxury Estates International broker Ellie Shefler about the current owner, who wishes to remain anonymous.

 Penthouse 4702 overlooks the Strip from the Waldorf’s top floor.
 The fully furnished penthouse is privately listed for $6.75 million through Manley.

 According to Manley, once the unit sells, it could garner the highest price per square foot for the building.
 The current top selling price is $1,669 a square foot.

 “We believe that is the direction the market is moving in this building,” Manley said.
 “There is an upward trend in numbers.
 This is top floor, and it will always carry a heavy premium.